NurtasSerikkanov/Power-BI-project-adventure-works/README.md

 Tooltips: Hover over charts to view detailed information.
 Customization: Modify existing visuals or add new ones to tailor the dashboard to specific needs.

-Key Metrics and DAX Measures
+Key Metrics and DAX Measures:
 The dashboard uses the following pre-defined measures for calculations:
 Total Revenue
 Total Profit